 Email personalization is when you customize the content of the email based on the subscriber’s previous interest, previous actions on your site, age, location, and more.

 Email segmentation is when you segment emails into different buckets based on interests, send times, and more.

 An email service provider is a program that helps marketers send campaigns to their subscriber list.
 ESPs have the ability to help you build subscriber lists, send emails automatically, and provide reporting.

 Multivirate testing allows you to test different parts of your email to ensure that you get the best response possible.
-For example, you could test different subject lines, different offers, and different calls to action.

 Open rate is the percentage of emails that are opened by recipients.

 A transactional email is an email that is triggered when a customer makes a purchase.